bbsBayes/bbsBayes/README.md

+# bbsBayes

-# bbsBayes\n\nAn R Package for Hierarchical Bayesian analysis of Breeding Bird Survey data
+An R Package for Hierarchical Bayesian analysis of Breeding Bird Survey data